-Between August 15 and October 31, 2020, the ministry in collaboration with the Ministry of the Environment, Conservation and Parks' Ontario Parks, the Nature Conservancy of Canada and the Canadian Wildlife Service will undertake control of Phragmites using a variety of methods of herbicide application, as per the conditions that have been prescribed by the Pest Management Regulatory Agency on the product label, and as permitted by the Ministry of Environment, Conservation and Parks through their Permit(s) to Perform an Aquatic Extermination.
+Between August 15 and October 31, 2021, the ministry in collaboration with the Ministry of the Environment, Conservation and Parks' Ontario Parks, and the Nature Conservancy of Canada will undertake control of Phragmites using a variety of methods of herbicide application, as per the conditions that have been prescribed by the Pest Management Regulatory Agency on the product label, and as permitted by the Ministry of Environment, Conservation and Parks through their Permit(s) to Perform an Aquatic Extermination and authorizations issued by Fisheries and Oceans Canada.
 The Nature Conservancy of Canada is the leading partner on this project in terms of coordination and treatment of Phragmites on private lands.
-The project may also undertake a fish monitoring plan, as per conditions prescribed by Fisheries and Oceans Canada.

-Herbicides will be primarily applied by ground methods, including as the primary method of control within both Rondeau Provincial Park and the Long Point Region; it should be noted that the herbicide is applied directly to the dense canopy of Phragmites, and that herbicide will not be sprayed in open water areas.
-The areas proposed for treatment in 2020 are outlined below.
+Herbicides will be applied by ground methods, within the Long Point Region; it should be noted that the herbicide is applied directly to Phragmites, and that herbicide will not be sprayed in open water areas.
+The areas proposed for treatment in 2021 are outlined below.

-- Long Point Crown Marsh and Long Point Provincial Park (Figure 1) - Long Point (Private lands and Long Point Crown Tip) (Figure 2) - Lower Big Creek Wetland Complex (Figure 3) - Turkey Point Wetland Complex (Private lands) (Figure 4) - North shore of Long Point Inner Bay (Figure 5) - Big Creek Watershed Phases (1-8) areas (Figure 6) - Rondeau Provincial Park (Figure 7)
+- Long Point Crown Marsh and Long Point Provincial Park (Figure 1) - Long Point (Private lands and Long Point Crown Tip) (Figure 2) - Turkey Point Provincial Park (Figure 3) - Turkey Point Wetland Complex (Private lands) (Figure 4) - North shore of Long Point Inner Bay (Figure 5) - Norfolk County (private lands) (Figure 6)